swsnu/swpp2021-team7/README.md

   - An account with the given email already exists

 - Acceptance test
-  - When user clicks the submit button, loader appears and the server checks the email address is overlapped and creates account.
+  - When user clicks the submit button, loader appears and the server checks the email address is overlapped and creates account
-  - When user is typing the input fields, the correctness of format appears to the user with color.
+  - When user is typing the input fields, the correctness of format appears to the user with color

 ---